svartbergtroll/usbturret/README.md

 send you info with the correct protocol on the serial port)

 ## Sounds cool, how do I compile it ?
-This is rather simple, all you need is
+This is rather simple, all you need is:

  * libusb-1.0 developpement files
  * cmake